-Traditional approaches to treatment
+Traditional Approaches to Treatment

-However, there are numerous flaws since the psychological and social consequences of wearing a patch might generate problems with compliance.
+However, there are numerous flaws since the psychological and social consequences of wearing a patch might cause problems with compliance.
 Patching therapy has been challenging for parents to stick to due to the inadequacies and discomfort of reducing a child’s viewing field via the patch.
 Even when visual acuity improves in the amblyopic eye, studies reveal that binocular vision is underutilized.
 Binocular vision occurs when the visual fields of both eyes overlap, allowing for better depth perception.

-The idea of binocular vision in amblyopia is important to recognize because the amblyopic eye usage is forced with a patch, thus increasing its visual potential; however, because the opposing eye is patched, the 2 eyes do not develop in synchrony.
+The idea of binocular vision in amblyopia is important to recognize because the amblyopic eye usage is forced with a patch, thus increasing its visual potential; however, because the opposing eye is patched, the two eyes do not develop in synchrony.
 Ultimately, while patching therapy has had some success, there is a clear need for more effective alternatives.

 Atropine eye drops have been used as an alternative to patching.
 Atropine inhibits muscarinic receptors in the eye, which control the size and shape of the pupil and lens.
-Atropine has a mydriatic (increased pupil size) and cycloplegic (paralysis of the fibers controlling lens accommodation) effect, which acts as a blurring therapy for the well-seeing eye.
+It has a mydriatic (increased pupil size) and cycloplegic (paralysis of the fibers controlling lens accommodation) effect, which acts as a blurring therapy for the well-seeing eye.

 Despite the fact that amblyopia is a binocular problem that has been recognized for many years, the traditional approach has always focused on monocular vision.
 Binocular approaches to amblyopic vision have only recently been explored.
 In the recent amblyopic literature, suggestions for novel therapeutic approaches have made significant progress.
 Pure monocular therapy, pure binocular therapy, and a combination therapy consisting of both are among the approaches discussed.
 While we’ve already discussed monocular approaches, we’ll now turn our attention to binocular approaches.